bitfoundation/bitplatform/docs/good-to-know/visual-studio-speedup.md

 If you feel like your IDE is slow, it's time to change some configuration to make your visual studio go faster. let's talk about the tweaks.

-#### Visual Studio And Windows Defender
+#### Visual Studio and Windows Defender

-Windows defender is consuming cpu time as same as visual studio, so we excude visual studio to reduce this time we need to exclude devenv,msbuild,dotnet,npm,nuget, etc.
+Windows defender is consuming cpu time as same as visual studio, so we exclude visual studio to reduce this time we need to exclude devenv,msbuild,dotnet,npm,nuget, etc.

 You can exclude this process manually or use this PowerShell script to exclude them together